Karabo-M-Radebe/KARRAD369_BCL2401_GroupC_KaraboRadebe_DJS01/README.md

 # Reflections

 ### Areas of mastery
+- try catch blocks: I feel much more confident using the try catch block as a way of handling errors more effficiently.
+I can't wait to use this way more in future projects that I'll be working on.
 ### Challenges faced
 - One of the main challenges I faced in this project was having to find a way to make the calculations robust such that the calculation does not give an incorrect result.
 Unsure whether this was a logic issue or a technical issue from my end but I struggled greatly with that until I was able to recieve some guidance from my Coach